 Ok, let’s get the bad news over right away: finding a good therapist is not a quick process.
-It takes time and money to find a good therapist.
-This is why you should stick with quality help when you find it.
-And while we aren’t able to give you individual advice, we are happy to provide general information from our experience working with local authorities.
+It takes time and money to find the right help you need.
+This is why you should stick with a therapist when you find the right one for you.
+And while we can’t give you individual advice, we are happy to provide general information from our experience working with local authorities.

-If this is the first time you’re searching for a therapist, this can be overwhelming.
+If this is the first time you’re searching for a psychologist, this can be overwhelming.
 Where do you start?
 Let’s divide the process into two steps.

-And if you have insurance, you can simply use your insurance provider’s website to find therapists.
+And if you have insurance, you can simply use your insurance provider’s website to find psychologists.
 Or, you can call them directly for a list.

 Without an insurance provider, the best websites to look for therapists are: